bourretbrandon/expressvpn-gui/README.md

 Brandon Bourret - phatwares@cpan.org

 I got tired of having to open up the console every time I wanted to interact with ExpressVPN for Linux (console-based is the only version they provide right now).
+I'm also not interested in yet more browser plug-ins either.
 So I wrote a dandy little GUI to interface with it instead.

+Designed and developed for Debian/Ubuntu-based systems, tested working on Fedora, and MAY work well on RedHat/SuSE.
+Your mileage may vary.

 Feature Overview: